tuananhlsbg00/LSS-Fisheye-Kitti360/README.md

 - **BEV Generation:**
   Binary and colored Bird’s-Eye View (BEV) maps are generated using different strategies tailored to each dataset.

+- **LSS-Fisheye model (main contribution)**
+ Introduce methods to handle  MEI-model fisheye distortions and unprojection in parallel (ensure this step is differentiable), mask building to handle out-of-bound pixels, and geometry adjustments specific to fisheye cameras.

 - **BEVSegmentation:**
  This module contains a collection of helper functions used to generate Bird’s-Eye View (BEV) segmentation maps from KITTI-360 data.
 These functions support tasks such as loading poses, color assignment, geometric transformations, and drawing on BEV maps.
-- **LSS-Fisheye model**
- Adapts original methods to handle fisheye distortions with additional functions for unprojection (using a differentiable MEI-model), mask building for fisheye circles, and geometry adjustments specific to fisheye cameras.

 ---

 ## <a id="1."></a> 1.
-NuScenes Data Loader (original)
+NuScenes Data Loader (Original)

 ### <a id="1.1"></a> 1.1 NuscData
 A PyTorch map-style dataset class that loads and preprocesses data from the NuScenes dataset.